imdfaizuddin/SimonGame/README.md

 ## How to Play

 1. **Start the Game:**
-   - Press the 'A' key to initiate the game.
+   - Press the a key to initiate the game.

 2. **Gameplay:**
    - A random color will flash, indicating the sequence.